A Laboratory Experiment on Using Different Financial-Incentivization Schemes in Software-Engineering Experimentation: Study Protocol

-\item[Open-Source Incentives Treatment (OSIT):] Again, this treatment does not depend on our survey results, but builds on findings from the literature on the motivation of open-source developers~\cite{Gerosa2021MotivationOSS,Hertel2003MotivationOSS,Hars2002WorkingFree,Ye2003MotivationOpenSource,Huang2021CotntributingOSS}.
-We remark that we focus particularly on those developers that do not receive payments (e.g., as wages or bug bounties), but work for free.
-In a simplified perspective, such developers still act within a conceptual cost-benefit framework (i.e., they perceive to obtain a benefit from working on the software).
-Besides a participation fee, we will involve a performance-based reward for correctly identifying all bugs to resemble goal-oriented incentives (e.g., personal fulfillment of achieving a goal or supporting open-source projects).
-Furthermore, we consider the opportunity costs of working on open-source software (i.e., less time for other projects and additional effort for performing a number of checks).
+\item[Open-Source Incentives Treatment (OSIT):] Again, this treatment does not depend on our survey results, but builds on findings from the software-engineering literature on the motivation of open-source developers~\citep{Gerosa2021MotivationOSS,Hertel2003MotivationOSS,Hars2002WorkingFree,Ye2003MotivationOpenSource,Huang2021CotntributingOSS}.
+We remark that we focused particularly on those developers that do not receive payments (e.g., as wages or bug bounties), but work for free.
+In a simplified, economics perspective, such developers still act within a conceptual cost-benefit framework (i.e., they perceive to obtain a benefit from working on the software).
+We built on the induced-value method~\citep{Weimann2019MethodsExperimentalEconomics} from experimental economics to mimic this cost-benefit framework with financial incentives to derive the OSIT treatment.
+Besides a participation fee, we involved a performance-based reward for correctly identifying all bugs to resemble goal-oriented incentives (e.g., personal fulfillment of achieving a goal or supporting open-source projects).
+Furthermore, we considered the opportunity costs of working on open-source software (i.e., less time for other projects and additional effort for performing a number of checks).
 Overall, the payoff function ($PF$) for this treatment is:

-\item[MA Incentives Treatment (MAIT):] Using our survey results, we will be able the identify a payoff function that represents what is mostly applied in practice.
-We will then derive a payoff function as explained in \autoref{sec:survey}.
+\item[MA Incentives Treatment (MAIT):] Using our survey results, we could identify a payoff function that represents what is mostly applied in practice.
+We would then derive a payoff function as explained in \autoref{sec:survey}.
+However, we found that the survey results led to the same function as for NPIT, which is why we did not use a distinct MAIT in our actual experiment.

-\item[MP Incentives Treatment (MPIT):] We will use the same method we used for MAIT to define a payoff function for MPIT. \end{description} Note that these payoff functions cannot be perfect, but they are mimicking real-world scenarios, and thus are feasible to achieve our goals.
+\item[MP Incentives Treatment (MPIT):] We used the same method we used for MAIT to define a payoff function for MPIT.
+In this case, the developers preferred a fixed payment with an additional quality reward that is based on their organization's performance:

+\end{description} Note that these payoff functions cannot be perfect, but they are mimicking real-world scenarios, and thus are feasible to achieve our goals.